QubesOS/qubes-doc/installing/UpgradeToR2b3.md

 ---
 layout: doc
 title: UpgradeToR2B3
+permalink: /en/doc/upgrade-to-r2b3/
+redirect_from:
-permalink: /doc/UpgradeToR2B3/
+- /doc/UpgradeToR2B3/
-redirect_from: /wiki/UpgradeToR2B3/
+- /wiki/UpgradeToR2B3/
 ---

 Upgrading Qubes R2 Beta 2 to R2 Beta 3
 ======================================

 Current Qubes R2 Beta 2 (R2B2) systems can be upgraded in-place to the latest R2 Beta 3 (R2B3) release by following the procedure below.
 However, upgrading in-place is riskier than performing a clean installation, since there are more things which can go wrong.
-For this reason, **we strongly recommended that users perform a [clean installation](/doc/InstallationGuideR2B3/) of Qubes R2 Beta 3**.
+For this reason, **we strongly recommended that users perform a [clean installation](/en/doc/installation-guide/) of Qubes R2 Beta 3**.

-**Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users back up the system by using the built-in [backup tool](/doc/BackupRestore/).**
+**Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users back up the system by using the built-in [backup tool](/en/doc/backup-restore/).**

 Experienced users may be comfortable accepting the risks of upgrading in-place.
 Such users may wish to first attempt an in-place upgrade.
 If nothing goes wrong, then some time and effort will have been saved.
-If something does go wrong, then the user can simply perform a clean installation, and no significant loss will have occurred (as long as the user [backed up](/doc/BackupRestore/) correctly!).
+If something does go wrong, then the user can simply perform a clean installation, and no significant loss will have occurred (as long as the user [backed up](/en/doc/backup-restore/) correctly!).

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

 By default, in Qubes R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
-More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/doc/SoftwareUpdateVM/).
+More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/en/doc/software-update-vm/).
 The steps described in this section should be repeated in *all* user's Template and Standalone VMs.

 It is critical to complete this step **before** proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.